 The Board Members of the entity are responsible for the preparation and fair presentation of the financial report, and have determined that the financial report has been prepared in accordance with the Australian Accounting Standards prescribed in Note 2 to the financial statements and that the accounting policies used and described in Note 2 to the financial statements, which form part of the financial report, are appropriate to meet the financial reporting requirements of the members, the ACFID Code of Conduct, and the Australian Charities and Not-for-profits Commission Act 2012.
-The Board Members' responsibility also includes such internal control as management determines is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+The Board Members' responsibility also includes such internal control as management determines is necessary to enable the preparation of the financial report.